GraphicsBlast

 In our previous lessons, all our coordinates were in relation to the window, ranging from -1 to +1 in each axis.
 These are known as the Normalised Device Coordinates.
 But clearly trying to model an entire world in such confined coordinates is quite difficult.
 It's much easier to use human-intuitive scales.
 What we can do instead is use a natural coordinate system to build a virtual world, and then use some mathematics to transform what's visible in that world into our -1 to +1 scale window.

 In this lesson we'll look at remodelling our scene in a world coordinate system.
-We'll add a movable camera to that world, and then cover the process of projecting that system back into our window.
+We'll add a movable camera to that world, and then cover the process of projecting that coordinate system onto our window.

 Also note that we'll be transforming between various 3D coordinate systems in this lesson by using transformation matrices.
 If you're not comfortable with matrices or matrix multiplications, we have a special page introducing the topic here, and an introduction to using them as the primary tool for performing transformations in 3D here.